 As of October 2022, all undergraduate international travelers who have not been fully vaccinated or boosted and have a university-approved exemption should work with their sending program/unit and must comply with any mitigation strategies recommended by the university.

 With limited exceptions, travel for undergraduate students is not permitted to countries, regions or cities where the International SOS travel or medical risk rating is “High” or “Extreme.”
 To determine a location’s International SOS medical and travel risk ratings, please visit this page.

 Visit Health Alerts for Stanford travelers for the most current travel guidance and restrictions due to COVID-19.

-Undergraduate Fellows are required to utilize Stanford Travel, a centralized booking program, when booking air travel for their fellowship experiences.
+Undergraduate Fellows are strongly encouraged to utilize Stanford Travel, a centralized booking program, when booking air travel for their fellowship experiences.